 Cascading Style Sheets (CSS) is for the objectification and representation of content materials.
 Mostly it involves the application of fonts, colors, layout characteristics, background contents, and so on.

 JavaScript is also a role player.
 Its popular use is as a scripting language in browsers to enable interactivity in web pages.
-Today, there are numerous JavaScript libraries like jQuery, Bootstrap, and Slick fitted into frameworks such as Angular, Vue.js, and React that allow adding powerful functionality in your user interface.
+Today, there are numerous JavaScript libraries like jQuery, Bootstrap, and Slick fitted into frameworks such as Angular, Vue.js, and React that allow adding powerful functionality to your user interface.

 Learn more: 5 Steps to Create a Website